 Skip restricted topics like alcohol, tobacco, or sensitive political issues.

-Avoid unrealistic promises — “lose 20 pounds in a week” won’t pass.
+Avoid unrealistic health claims or body-focused visuals, such as “lose 20 pounds in a week” or before-and-after images.

 Keep your images and text respectful, clear, and safe for all audiences.